soasme/PeppaPEG/README.md

 ## Sequence

 Sequence is a container of multiple rules in order.

-It matches to the input only when all of the inner rules match successfully.
+When applying the Sequence rule to text, the first sequence member is attempted.
+If the attempt succeeds, the second sequence member is attempted, so on and on.
+If any one of the attempts fails, the Sequence rule fails.

 An analogy to Sequence is logic operator `and`.